pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 }
 ```

-Note that the deployment uses the creation code for the contract `SafeProxy`.
-This is the proxy wallet contract which is only responsible for delegating calls to the main implementation contract.
+The deployment process for a Gnosis Safe wallet utilizes the `SafeProxy` contract's creation code.
+This `SafeProxy` contract is the proxy wallet, responsible solely for delegating calls to the main implementation contract.

 ```sol
 contract SafeProxy {